 Surrey Police subsequently had the campaign appraised through independent market research with the following outcomes:

 ‘The campaign poster scored highest for being informative (94% agreeing) and educational (91% agreeing).
 75% found it thought-provoking and 65% agreed it was hard-hitting.
-79% of parents agreed that the campaign would encourage someone who suspected child abuse to report it.‘
+79% of people agreed that the campaign would encourage someone who suspected hate crime to report it.‘